hopsoft/turbo_boost-streams/README.md

 ## Installation

+Be sure to install the same version for each libary.

 ```sh
 bundle add "turbo_ready --version VERSION"
 yarn add "turbo_ready@VERSION --exact"
 ```

-⚠️ Be sure to use the same version for each libary.

 ## Setup